-Few business schools have launched online versions of their Masters in Finance degrees because technology has not been able to match the interactivity of the classroom and faculty need to be retrained for teaching in the digital realm.
+Relatively few business schools have launched online Masters in Finance degrees, because technology has not been able to match the interactivity of the classroom and faculty need to be retrained for teaching in the digital realm.
 That looks set to change.

 Online Masters in Finance programs are bound to grow, as students demand a more flexible and global learning experience, predicts Barbara Huerta, deputy academic director of MiF programs at Spain’s IE Business School.